RobertAhlin/emx/README.md

 1. Python - to create back end function.
 2. HTML and CSS - for the front end.
 3. Django - using Django as a foundation.
+4. Allauth - A nice way to hande authentication, registration, etc.
-4. Cloudinary - to host images.
+5. Cloudinary - to host images.
-5. Summernote - to apply a WYSIWYG editor.
+6. Summernote - to apply a WYSIWYG editor.
-6. Bootstrap - for design.
+7. Bootstrap - for design.

 ## <a id="models"></a>Database models
 Event - is the model for the created events.<br>